TextInPlace: Indoor Visual Place Recognition in Repetitive Structures with Scene Text Spotting and Verification

 \subsection{Complexity Analysis}

+The complexity of the network plays a vital role in practical applications.
 In Table \ref{tab5}, we compare the computational cost of our proposed method with the baseline method (BoQ + DG-Bridge Spotter) on our all floors dataset.
 In contrast to our approach, the baseline method employs BoQ \cite{ali2024boq} for image retrieval and DG-Bridge Spotter \cite{huang2024bridging} for text-based re-ranking as separate processes.
-Our method achieves notable efficiency improvements, particularly in extraction time, which is reduced from 7.7 ms to 5.9 ms (a 23.4\% reduction), and STS time, which decreases from 165.7 ms to 161.0 ms (a 2.8\% reduction).
+Our method achieves notable efficiency improvements, particularly in extraction time and STS time.
 These results underscore the effectiveness of our local parameter sharing network in minimizing computational latency.
-In the future, we can replace the current text detection and recognition modules with more lightweight alternatives to further reduce the time consumption of STS.
+In the future, we can replace the text detection and recognition modules with more lightweight alternatives to further reduce the time consumption of STS.
 Additionally, TextInPlace-L incurs significantly higher time consumption during the re-ranking stage compared to TextInPlace, primarily due to its reliance on remote LLM access.